- May 27, 2026

 About Schrödinger's Call

-Schrödinger's Call is a single player action game with fantasy, mystery and anime themes.
+Schrödinger's Call is a single player action game with mystery, anime and post-apocalyptic themes.
 It was developed by Acrobatic Chirimenjako and was released on May 27, 2026.
 It received overwhelmingly positive reviews from both critics and players.

 Games Like Schrödinger's Call

 Looking for games like Schrödinger's Call?
-Here are top action recommendations with a fantasy, mystery and anime focus, selected from player-similarity data — start with The House in Fata Morgana, Until Then or 1000xResist.
+Here are top action recommendations with a mystery, anime and post-apocalyptic focus, selected from player-similarity data — start with Until Then, The House in Fata Morgana or Before Your Eyes.

 Reviews